Zinabuf/GCIM/README.md

 The **outcome file** should include `FID`, `IID`, and the outcome variable.
 For binary outcomes, use **binary coding (0 = Control, 1 = Case)** in the **target dataset**.

 **Qphen_tar.txt:** This is a '.txt` file which contains the following columns in order.
-Please note that the file does not have column headings.
+Please note that the file should not have column headings.

 ~~~
    FID     IID  Outcome